tcalegario/Easy-ETo/README.md

     * HS = Hargreaves-Samani (Hargreaves and Samani, 1982); and,
     * PT = Priestley-Taylor (Priestley and Taylor, 1972).

-PM-ETo is used as reference to compare to HS-ETo and PT-ETo.
+PM-ETo estimates are used as reference to compare with HS-ETo and PT-ETo estimates.

 This tutorial is on how to run the Easy-ETo app online or with R.